Check out what's new at the Museum!

 In January 2014 Philip Blackburn Ph.D. held a musical instrument residency as part of the State Arts Board Teaching Artist series.
 Visitors explored music learning through a variety of unique, handmade instruments, culminating in two group video compositions created by Philip.

 Check out the music videos created by Philip Blackburn!
 Each video features Museum visitors and staff during his musical instrument residency in January 2014.

 Julie Kastigar-Boada presented a puppet show and lead a Paper “Star Quilts” workshop in which visitors learned about the tradition and symbols integral to making a Star Quilt.
 Young artists built an understanding of the artistry of the time-honored tradition of quilt making in the Native American culture, reflected on who they are and responded to what they learned by making their own paper version through color expression and patterning.

-Experience the traditional Dakota story Unktomi and the Ducks performed by Rhiana Yazzie in the Dakota language accompanied by English translations and pantomimed to illustrate the story’s plot.
-Interact with, and be a part of the performance during specific story moments.
-Learn key Dakota phrases and words.
-Reflect with the artists and actors on the lessons in the story.
+Rhiana Yazzie performed the traditional Dakota story Unktomi and the Wood Ducks in the Dakota language accompanied by English translations and pantomimed to illustrate the story’s plot.
+Children were invitied to be a part of the performance during specific story moments and learned key Dakota phrases and words.

 University of Minnesota Toy Testing

 Friday, April 11 • 5:30 - 7:30 p.m.